Home > Treatment of Depressive Disorders in Youth: Psychotherapy

 Another issue is the form of CBT used.
 Many of the positive studies of CBT used very specific forms (e.g., Coping with Depression for Adolescents [CWD-A], a group therapy that has been used in almost half of all published studies of CBT).
 The TADS study used a novel form that had not been assessed in any other setting prior to the TADS study.
 This finding may imply that CBT efficacy depends upon using a specific format.

 IPT has been well studied and validated as an effective treatment for depression in adults.
-IPT has also been studied in two randomized trials in adolescents with positive results.
+IPT has also been studied in 2 randomized trials in adolescents with positive results.
 There is a manualized IPT program (IPT-A) adapted specifically for use with adolescents.
 IPT shows promise as an evidence-based psychotherapeutic treatment for mild to moderate depression in adolescents.
-Some limitations of the use of IPT include that it has not been as well studied as CBT, and not as many therapists are trained in use of IPT.
+Some limitations of the use of IPT include that it has not been as well studied as CBT and not as many therapists are trained in use of IPT.

 Resources